Frequently Asked Questions

 Is the data processing done on the device or in the cloud?

-The processing is conducted on the device, so the user can view data within minutes in the field.
-The data can then be transferred to the cloud or a computer once a WiFi network or computer is available.
+The processing is conducted on the device, so the user can view data within seconds in the field.
+The data can then be transferred to a computer using a cord.